kuri-sun/comment-graph/npm/README.md

   - from: "db-migration"
     to: "cache-user"
     type: "blocks"
-  - from: "cache-user"
-    to: "cleanup-sessions"
-    type: "blocks"
 ```

 ### Rules:

-- TODO must start on a comment line (not inline after code).
+- Comment metadata must start on a comment line (not inline after code).
-- Metadata must immediately follow the TODO (no blank/non-comment lines); only `@todo-id` and `@todo-deps` are allowed.
+- Metadata must immediately follow the comment (no blank/non-comment lines); only `@cgraph-id` (required) and `@cgraph-deps` are allowed.
 - IDs must use lowercase letters/digits/hyphens/underscores.
-Missing `@todo-id` is an error.
+Missing `@cgraph-id` is an error.
-- `@todo-deps` is comma-separated; `#` is optional.
+- `@cgraph-deps` is comma-separated; spaces after commas are allowed.